PointsBet Sportsbook is live in New Jersey, Iowa, Indiana, Colorado and Illinois! Tennessee, Virginia, and Michigan are on deck to launch soon.

 Further, players who are lured in by PointsBetting options before they fully understand how it works may find themselves going through their bankrolls faster than they expect.
 Players may also struggle to understand why they are unable to withdraw all of their funds while such bets are still open.

-Sports selection at PointsBet Sportsbook NJ, IA, IN and CO
+Sports selection at PointsBet Sportsbook NJ, IA, IN, CO and IL

 Players who like National Hockey League prop bets will be impressed by the 100-plus options the site offers for NHL games.
 For those looking to bet moneyline on these games, PointsBet.com is the place to do it, as it pays out early if the team selected in a moneyline wager takes a two-goal lead at any point during a game.